-A thick, golden liquid produced by industrious bees, honey is made using the nectar of flowering plants and is saved inside the beehive for eating during times of scarcity.
-But how do bees make honey?
+Honey is made using the nectar of flowering plants and is saved inside the beehive for eating during times of scarcity.

 When a honeybee returns to the hive, it passes the nectar to another bee by regurgitating the liquid into the other bee’s mouth.
 This regurgitation process is repeated until the partially digested nectar is finally deposited into a honeycomb.